Wireless Charging provides a convenient and safe means to reliably charge and power millions of Consumer Electronic and Industrial devices.

 View and comment on this video on Youtube.

 How does wireless charging work?

-Wireless charging is based on the principle of Wireless Power / Inductive Power Transfer (IPT) or Magnetic Resonance – the process of transferring energy between two objects through coils.
-A time varying magnetic field is induced in the transmitter coil by an alternating current (AC).
+Wireless Charging is based on the principle of Wireless Power / Inductive Power Transfer (IPT) or Magnetic Resonance – the process whereby electricity is transferred between two objects through coils.

 Click image to enlarge